groverj3/groverj3.github.io/content/articles/2019-08-19_the-snakemake-tutorial-i-wish-i-had.md

 readability right now.
 The only `param` we're currently passing to it is the output directory, but this is where your options would be.
 Snakemake will check whether the `input` for a rule can be made before allowing the workflow to start.
-Therefore, if yur workflow starts, it *should* finish.
+Therefore, if your workflow starts, it *should* finish.
 However, we need a rule "all" which will tell it to be run.

 Add the following to the Snakefile **before** the fastqc rule: